Creating a tunnel between two subnets using OpenVPN Access Server

 -

-Under Location, select the availability zone the
+Under Location, select an availability zone for the

 ovpn-left